aws-samples/eks-workshop/content/jenkins/prereqs.md

 ---
 title: "Configure Storage Class"
-date: 2018-08-07T08:30:11-07:00
 weight: 10
-draft: true
 ---

-Before we can deploy our `Jenkins` instance we need to go and configure a default storage class for our cluster.
+Before we can deploy our *Jenkins* instance we need to go and configure a default storage class for our cluster.
 Storage Classes tell Kubernetes how they should configure the Persistent Volumes that will be used with the cluster.

-In our example we're going to setup `gp2` or general purpose EBS as our backing `pvc`'s
+In our example we're going to setup *gp2* or general purpose EBS as our backing *pvc*'s

 First we need to create a new storage manifest:
 ```